devshalem/SnappShopper/README.md

 ## Branching Strategy
 Snapp Shopper follows a structured branching strategy to manage code development and releases effectively.
 We have the following branches:
-- Development Branch: The development branch is where active development takes place.
+- Development Branch: The @development branch is where active development takes place.
 This is where new features, bug fixes, and hotfixes are initially developed.
-- Main Branch: The main branch represents the current working release of the application.
+- Main Branch: The @main branch represents the current working release of the application.
 This branch is the most stable and reliable version of the project.
-- Staging Branch: The staging branch is used for User Acceptance Testing (UAT).
+- Staging Branch: The @staging branch is used for User Acceptance Testing (UAT).
 It represents the version of the application available for testing and validation before it's released to the main branch.